 NOTE 2: Two dedicated audio attention signals are specified in the regulations of Korean Ministry of Interior and Safety.

 Warning Notifications may contain URLs and/or phone numbers.
 A UE shall allow the user to navigate to the URL or initiate a voice call to the phone number which may be included in the Warning Notification.

+KPAS shall support that the PLMN broadcasting KPAS Warning Notifications also broadcasts corresponding Warning Notification Area(s).

+A KPAS-capable UE shall utilize UE-Based Location Calculation (see 3GPP TS 22.071 [11]) to determine whether it is located within the corresponding Warning Notification Area(s) in order to minimize overloading network LCS resources.

+Subject to opt-out and opt-in settings described above, a KPAS-capable UE shall present the KPAS Warning Notification sent if there is a corresponding Warning Notification Area(s) and if the KPAS-capable UE is able to determine that its location is within the corresponding Warning Notification Area(s).
+Otherwise, if a KPAS-capable UE is unable to or fails to determine its location, the KPAS-capable UE shall present the KPAS Warning Notification to the user.

 ---------------------- End of Change 1 ----------------------------------------